Trinity Lutheran Church and Preschool

 NORTH STONINGTON — Second Baptist Church of North Stonington, 12 Stillman Road, is an independent, conservative, evangelical Baptist church.
 It is a Bible-based church with practical preaching and teaching for all ages.

 Sunday school classes for all ages (from birth to senior citizens) begin at 9 a.m.
+Pastor Dave will be continuing his study from the book of Job.
 The schedule of classes can be found at secondbaptistns.org.

 North Stonington Christian Academy is a ministry of the church with open enrollment.
-Call 860-599-2077 for more information about the school.
+Call Pamela Wilkinson, director, at 860-599-5071 for more information about the school.

 On Wednesday at 7 p.m., there will be prayer and Bible Study with a round table discussion on “Choices and Consequences.”

 A deacon’s meeting will be held on Tuesday, Oct.
 15, at 7:15 p.m. and a quarterly church business meeting will be held on Friday, Oct.
 18, at 7:30 p.m.
 A trustee’s meeting will be held on Monday, Oct.
 28, at 6:45 p.m.

 The church accepts any nonperishable food items for the emergency food pantry at the church office, 31 Pleasant St.; donations taken during office hours.
 To recommend those in need, call the office at 401-596-1923

 Pleasant Street Baptist Church is at 37 Pleasant St., Minister Mallory Davis, pastor.
 Church office hours are 7:45 a.m. to 11:45 a.m.
 Monday through Thursday.
 For more information, email email@example.com or visit the church Facebook page at facebook.com/pg/PSBCNorthEndWesterly.

 Please send announcements to firstname.lastname@example.org, before noon on Wednesday, for Friday publication.